georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 with the general TsConfig in news records have a look at :ref:`General TSconfig examples <general_tsconfig_examples>`.

-Every TSconfig configuration of extension news starts with :tsconfig:`tx_news.`.
+Every TSconfig configuration of extension news starts with :typoscript:`tx_news.`.

 .. note::
  Just for clarification: TsConfig is in TYPO3 only used for configurations inside the backend!